mahsankhaan/discovery-k8s-lab/README.md

 (building the image should take a few minutes)

 ### Step 5
-1. Connect to your IBM Kubernetes Service (IKS) cluster
+ Connect to your IBM Kubernetes Service (IKS) cluster
-1. Logout from IBM account and login again, and use __Advowork__ as a target account.

     ```sh
     ibmcloud ks cluster config --cluster <your_cluster_name>
     ```